Dallinger/Dallinger/docs/source/command_line_utility.rst

 Tear down an experiment server.
 A required ``--app <app>`` parameter specifies the experiment by its id.
-Optional ``--expire-hit`` flag can be provided to force expiration of MTurk hits associated with the app.
+Optional ``--expire-hit`` flag can be provided to force expiration of MTurk HITs associated with the app (``--no-expire-hit`` can be used to disable HIT expiration).
 If app is sandboxed, you will need to use the ``--sandbox`` flag to expire HITs from the MTurk sandbox.

 hits
 ^^^^